What is DeFi? Complete Guide 2025

 Phase 3: Advanced Strategies (Month 2+)

-• Explore yield farming opportunities
+• Explore liquidity mining opportunities

 • Try multichain DeFi on Polygon or BSC